tuffythejeep/Module-2-Challenge/README.md

 This repository contains my solution for the Module 2 Challenge.

-In order to have the webpage meet accessibility standards, I copied the source code to this repo, and then:
+In order for my webpage to show what I can do, I used HTML and CSS to:

-- I added semantic HTML elements, which follow a logical structure - independent of styling and positioning
+- Showcase usable links which scroll the UI to the corresponding sections
-- I added alt attributes to the icons and images
+- I added alt attributes my icons and images
-- I ensured my heading attributes fall in sequential order
+    - And, I made my first image clickable, which launches my Module 1 - Challenge webpage, my first deployed  project
-- Lastly, I gave my title element a concise, descriptive title
+- I used display flex and media screen, but they are not working for me 100%

 You can find my deployed page here: